awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-servicediscovery.md

 Your Amazon ECS service can optionally enable service discovery integration, which allows your service to be discoverable via DNS\.
 For more information, see [Service Discovery](service-discovery.md)\.

-If you are not configuring your service to use a service discovery, you can move on to the next section, [Step 5: Configuring Your Service to Use Service Auto Scaling](service-configure-auto-scaling.md)\.
+If you are not configuring your service to use a service discovery, you can move on to the next section, [Step 5: Configuring your service to use Service Auto Scaling](service-configure-auto-scaling.md)\.

 **To configure service discovery**